Duygu Yılmaz: Club career

-International
+International career

 Yılmaz was admitted to the Turkey girls' U-17 team, and debuted in the friendly match against Belgium on January 31, 2008.

 She was a member of the Turkey women's U-19 team, and took part at three matches of the 2007 UEFA Championship First qualifying round.
 She capped in total 14 times for the national U-19 team.